mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 To reflect the nature of the research questions and the existing gaps in the research in this domain, the following descriptions are particularly concerned with the development of learner identity, and structures of pedagogy used.

-### Coding club(houses) & Grass Roots community responses

-It of interest to make a link between early influnce of the constructionist school founded by Papert and this thesis.
-In Mindstorms Papert makes a commentary of community organising of the learning environment in a commentary about Samba schools as "settings that are real, socially cohesive, and where experts and novices are all learning" [@papert_mindstorms:_1980].
-In the same book, Papert talks about LOGO environments and LOGO culture in extravagant and idealised terms, although with little detail on how to replicate them.

-Additionally, Bruckman notes "tools are not enough...
-Tools are effectively constructionist only when they are embedded in a constructionist culture."
-(Bruckman, 1998, pp. 51-52)

-Bruckman and Zagal, also studying at MIT, take from this mention an opportunity to formally study the components of a Samba school [@zagal_samba_2005] and to compare it,  to a Computer clubhouse, an MIT initiative designed inspired in party by Papert's vision [@resnick_computer_1996; @peppler_computer_2009].
-To do this Bruckman and Zagal draw on the socio-cultural concept of communities of practice and other social practices including the importance of showcase events share created work and flexibility of ways of participating and a diversity of skill levels and backgrounds of participants.

 <!-- PERHAPS SAVE A SLICE OF BRUCKMAN TO END - AFTER THE  FORM OF CODE CLUBS. -->
 <!-- FCL worked to expose limits to the online resources and communities. -->